 - Explicitly differentiate different kinds of text (e.g. headings vs. paragraphs).

 - Move around the text using a keyboard.

 Braille is a tactile writing system that uses a system of raised dots within rectangular cells to represent letters and characters.
-A special machine is required to write Braille to special paper, often making the production of it very expensive.
+A special machine is required to write Braille to special paper, and this process must be manually completed.

 Tactile graphics, like Braille, are a way for visually impaired users to feel information with their hands.
 But unlike Braille, tactile graphics are used to represent images, graphs, charts, and other visual information rather than textual information.

 Text enlargement is the process of increasing the size of text, images, or graphics to make it more readable.
 This is often done for individuals with low-vision when no other option is readily available.

 How to Request Alt Text

 In order to be eligible for alt text of any kind, the following conditions must be true.

 - You must meet with a CSA consultant to discuss your needs.
 This can be done as often as you like, but at least once every three semesters.